qrichert/goji/docs/TipsAndTricks.md

 Even cheap host providers sometimes have Git installed, and you can access it with tools like [_terminal](https://github.com/qrichert/_terminal) (a PHP-based CLI emulator) if you can't use SSH.
+Goji itself provides you with a 'git pull' updater in the admin interface.
+Just click on the 'Update' button with the Git logo to do so.
+If you hover over the button after the update, you'll be able to see the changelist.

 If you can't use SSH and for private repositories, you can use a deploy token/key instead of your username and password.
 GitHub gives you an account-level token.
 If want a per-project-level token,